 Staring: Katie Maguire, Mike Giannelli, Catherine A. Callahan

 My first encounter with Damien Leone was during my first year in college, when I came upon his creepy short about demons and witches befittingly titled The 9th Circle.
 The short was hellish and it freaked out the inner child within me.
-And then, just a year prior from writing this, I encountered another one of his shorts, a slasher-esque holiday horror known as The Terrifier (which I already made a review of here), which is impressive in a haunting sense.
+And then, just a year prior from writing this, I encountered another one of his shorts, a slasher-esque holiday horror known as The Terrifier (which I already made a review of here), and it was and still is impressive in a haunting sense.

-For this review, I will be covering Leone's first "feature length" film, sold direct to video known as All Hallow's Eve, collecting two of his shorts and adding a new material with a workable wraparound.
+For this review, I will be covering Leone's first "feature length" film, sold direct-to -video as All Hallow's Eve, collecting tthese two shorts and adding a new material with a workable wraparound.

 As it turns out, the VHS is a collection of various short films linked by the presence of one demonic-looking mime.
 After watching the first film, the sitter sent the two children to their beds, more freaked out than ever, but curiosity soon sets in as she continues to watch the rest of the films on her own.
 The more she does, however, the more she began to notice weird things happening around the corner of her eyes.
 It soon becomes apparent that she may be living a nightmarish story of her own.